You are not logged in

 18 Ninth Ave., nr.
 13th St.; 212-206-6700

-Within stumbling distance from Marquee, Cain, and Double Seven, the hotel’s rooftop pool and G-Spa Lounge are major breeding grounds for “Page Six” items.
-Rooms are small, teched-out, and trendy.
-The west-facing ones on the ninth or tenth floor (rooms 11, 12, 14, and 15 are farthest from the elevators) are quietest, should the partiers need to sleep in (from $395).
+Within stumbling distance of the Marquee, Le Bain, and the Griffin, the hotel’s Plunge Rooftop Bar + Lounge is a major breeding ground for “Page Six” items.
+Rooms (from $345) are small, teched-out, and trendy.
+The west-facing ones on the ninth or tenth floor (rooms 11, 12, 14, and 15 are farthest from the elevators) are quietest, should the partyers need to sleep in.

 My Boss’s Boss From the Main Office